Electric car revolution brightens outlook for a medley of metals

 Albemarle is investing an undisclosed sum to boost its production of battery-grade lithium salts to try to supply half of that projected demand growth, said John Mitchell, the president of Albemarle's lithium unit.

-Australia's Lithium Power International (LPI.AX) is preparing its Maricunga Salar project in northern Chile to be able to ship lithium directly to China for use in electric vehicles, and aims to be in production by 2019-2020.
+Australia's Lithium Power International is preparing its Maricunga Salar project in northern Chile to be able to ship lithium directly to China for use in electric vehicles, and aims to be in production by 2019-2020.

-Australian rival Orocobre (ORE.AX), whose share price has risen by more than 50 percent this year, has nearly completed a scoping study with the aim of at least doubling production capacity over the next two years at a facility in Argentina.
+Australian rival Orocobre, whose share price has risen by more than 50 percent this year, has nearly completed a scoping study with the aim of at least doubling production capacity over the next two years at a facility in Argentina.

-Among South American companies, Chile's SQM (SQM.N) announced this month that it was investing $30 million to boost its lithium hydroxide capacity by 7,500 tonnes.
+Among South American companies, Chile's SQM announced this month that it was investing $30 million to boost its lithium hydroxide capacity by 7,500 tonnes.

 "The market penetration of electric vehicles in the automotive market will have a significant impact on lithium demand," it said.